anakamura1/osticket-post-install-config/README.md

   </p>
   <P>A sample of various help topics.</P>

 **This completes our configuration lab.
-See the Ticket Life Cycle Simulation lab next!**
+See the Ticket Lifecycle Simulation lab next!**